Yuki Kawamura

-Yuki Kawamura (河村 勇輝, Kawamura Yūki) (born 2 May 2001) is a Japanese professional basketball player who last played for the Memphis Grizzlies of the National Basketball Association (NBA).
-He also plays for the Japan national team, with whom he played at the 2023 World Cup and 2024 Olympics.
-He is 5'8" tall.
-Kawamura was the shortest player during the 2024-25 NBA season and was also the ninth shortest player in NBA history.
+Yuki Kawamura (河村 勇輝, Kawamura Yūki) (born 2 May 2001) is a Japanese professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
+He previously played for the Chicago Bulls and Memphis Grizzlies.
+Kawamura also plays for the Japan national team, with whom he played at the 2023 World Cup and 2024 Olympics.
+At 5 ft 7 in tall, Kawamura was the shortest player during the 2025–26 NBA season.